Skip to main content

 Originally from the Bahamas, Claridge moved to the high country of the Southern Rocky Mountains in 1992.
 She began reporting for a local newspaper in 1995, and she continues to publish articles as a freelance writer.
 Fiction, personal essays and researched non-fiction relating to human and natural history are her favored genres.

 Claridge's goal as an instructor is to instill a love of learning and language.
-Citing a recent Association of American Colleges and Universities study, she pointed out that strong communication skills are a priority among today's employers.
+Citing an Association of American Colleges and Universities study, she points out that strong communication skills are a priority among today's employers.
 Thus, she emphasizes to students the importance of learning how to communicate effectively in order to succeed both professionally and personally.
 She challenges students to think independently, and teaches them to write in various forms in preparation for their future academic and career demands.
 Students are encouraged to work together and autonomously to learn more about their community and to explore their own identities.
 Assignments may require them to interview regional experts on an issue or event, or to research a myth from their ancestral heritage.

-She has been teaching English Composition and Literature for 14 years at the Montrose campus.
 She engages students in the learning process by giving them free rein to explore topics of their own interest, by encouraging their progress and by helping them discover their particular strengths.

 Awards